fireworks

 Changing border sizes

 Drag any of the blue control points to change the corresponding border's width.
 As you drag, the current width will appear in a tooltip.
-To make it easier to make small adjustments, the border width will change only half as fast as you move the mouse.
+To make it easier to make small adjustments, you can press and hold the ctrl key (command on the Mac) before starting the drag to make the border width change only half as fast as you move the mouse.
 If you drag the border control point right to the edge of the rectangle, no border will be drawn on that side.
+You can't drag the border widths so that they overlap with the border on the opposite side of the rectangle.

 To set all of the borders to the same width, hold down shift as you drag.
 The other non-zero borders will resize along with the border whose control point you're dragging.